Far-flung job offers pose tough choices for GM Ohio workers

 “Don’t move,” he told residents.
 “Don’t sell your house.”

+On Sunday, Trump tweeted that he had spoken with Barra to demand she “do something quickly” to keep the Lordstown plant running.
+GM responded, “Our main focus remains on our employees and offering them jobs in our plants where we have growth opportunities.
+We have opportunities available for virtually all impacted employees.”
+The company said the ultimate fate of the plant will be decided in contract negotiations with the UAW this fall.

-But Mays and other veteran GM factory workers have been pushed into nomadic lives before.
+Mays and other veteran GM factory workers have been pushed into nomadic lives before.
 Mays is on her third GM factory in 15 years.
 In 2005, she moved to Lordstown in northeastern Ohio after being laid off at a GM plant in Baltimore, Maryland.

 Her eldest son is at college and a 12-year-old son remains with relatives near Lordstown.
 “But I have to be able to support myself and my kids.”